fusion809/fusion809.github.io-old2/_drafts/2017-GAMES/02-criteria.md

 The criteria for a game getting a mention in this post are that:

-* The game is fairly noteworthy
+* The game is fairly noteworthy or popular.
 * The game *at least* has a free-to-play version available.
 Despite this fairly loose requirement, most games covered in this post are free and open-source.
 * The game is Linux-compatible.